Do AI Search Engines Have Brand Bias? Yes — Here's the Proof

 The academic evidence on AI brand bias does not invalidate existing GEO or content optimization strategies.
 What it does is clarify which investments produce outsized returns and which operate on a structurally limited ceiling.

 Technical optimization (schema markup, semantic HTML, answer-first content structure) addresses the extractability layer.
 The Princeton and Georgia Tech GEO research found that adding statistics to content improves AI citation rates by 30 to 40%, and the GEO-16 framework found that pages scoring 0.70 or above on structured quality signals achieve a 78% cross-engine citation rate.
 Structure matters.
 But structure operates on a foundation that the bias research makes explicit: it only improves citation probability for content that AI engines already access.
-If your content exists only on your own domain, structure helps the AI extract it, but the earned media bias means the AI accesses third-party sources about you at six to seven times the rate it accesses your own domain.

 The investment hierarchy based on the bias research: